yuxshao/learn-gamedev/Introduction to Game Development.md

 > A slick (and/or disgusting) way to do it is this line in the Step:

 >     if (hspeed != 0) image_xscale = sign(hspeed);

+> ##### Mac Users
+> Duplicate and mirror the player sprite with an sPlayerL, instead of using `image_xscale`, otherwise the hitbox will be off by one no matter how you align it, and the player will shake upon hitting a wall.

 ##### Checkpoint